NGASHBAUGH/15-interactive/README.md

-Note to launch this app locally, you'll need to use python -m http.server to run the visualization.
+Note to launch this app locally you'll need to use python -m http.server to run the visualization.
 This will host the page at localhost:8000 in your web browser.
 Make sure you are in the folder with the "index.html" file in it.

 ### About the Data